 Zachry was born and raised in New Orleans.
 He joined the United States Marine Corps reserves out of High School in 2000.
 He went to boot camp at MCRD San Diego where he became a avionics technician on Hueys and Cobras.
 Zachry was assigned to NAS New Orleans HMLA 773 det.
 A. In 2004, he was deployed to Bagram Air Base, Afghanistan for Operation Enduring Freedom.
 In 2005 he volunteered to join HMLA 775 in Al-Taqaddum, Iraq for Operation Iraqi Freedom.
 He received the Combat Action Ribbon while in Afghanistan.
 Zachry served six years, 3.5 active and earned the rank of Corporal.

 In August 2008, Zachry joined the New Orleans Fire Department and since has earned the rank of Fire Captain.
 He currently serves as the officer of E12 2nd platoon, in Gentilly, New Orleans.
-Zachry lives with my wife of ten years, Kelly, and my two children, Fionna and George in New Orleans.
+Zachry lives with his wife of ten years, Kelly, and his two children, Fionna and George in New Orleans.

 Thank you Zachry for your service!

 Corey Artieta is a graduate of Central High School in Baton Rouge and University of Louisiana at Monroe.
 His career in the fire service started in the fall of 2006 while living in Tucson, AZ.
 He enrolled in an EMT class at the local Community College and then the following semester he went through a fire academy to receive additional training on the path to becoming a firefighter.

 After graduation, Artieta went to work for a Picture Rocks Fire Department which is located in a rural area outside of Tucson.
 In 2008 he was hired by Baton Rouge Fire Department, his hometown department.
 In the time he has been with BRFD he has had the opportunity to work with some great people and have had some unbelievable experiences.